LynnLab-JNU/GCAC/docs/source/index.rst

 The link redirects to demo-gcac.osdd.jnu.ac.in.
 Contact us via 'email.id' if not accessible.

-.. note:: This Galaxy instance has limited resources and sould only be used for low end jobs.
+.. note:: This Galaxy instance has limited resources and should only be used for low end jobs.

 The documenatation provides ...